Sample node

 Sampling can be used for several reasons:

-• To select groups of related records or transactions for analysis, such as selecting all the items in an online shopping cart (or market basket), or all the properties in a specific neighborhood.
+- To select groups of related records or transactions for analysis, such as selecting all the items in an online shopping cart (or market basket), or all the properties in a specific neighborhood.

-• To identify units or cases for random inspection in the interest of quality assurance, fraud prevention, or security.
+- To identify units or cases for random inspection in the interest of quality assurance, fraud prevention, or security.

 Types of samples

 Stratified samples.
 Select samples independently within non-overlapping subgroups of the population, or strata.
 For example, you can ensure that men and women are sampled in equal proportions, or that every region or socioeconomic group within an urban population is represented.
-You can also specify a different sample size for each stratum (for example, if you think that one group has been under-represented in the original data).
+You can also specify a different sample size for each stratum (for example, if you think that one group is under-represented in the original data).

 Systematic or 1-in-n sampling.
 When selection at random is difficult to obtain, units can be sampled systematically (at a fixed interval) or sequentially.